HigginTown/HouseDivided/README.md

 ### The thought experiment:

 Imagine that you are standing outside of the Senate Chamber, trying to discover the outcome of a roll call vote.
 The vote has just taken place.
-You walk into the Chamber and find all 100 senators have just voted.
+You walk into the chamber and find that all 100 senators have just voted.

 You are allowed to ask 1 senator of your choice how they voted, and they will respond truthfully.
 Then, you must guess whether the vote passed or was rejected.

 **So, who should you ask?**

 The game can be altered to include any number `n` senators up to 100.
 Working backwards, it's obvious that if you could ask all 100 senators how they've voted, you could guess with 100% accuarcy the result of the vote.
-But, with `n < 100`, you must decisions about whom to include.
+But, with `n < 100`, you must make decisions about whom to include.

 I show that a rank-ordered list of senators by our influence score is the best way to select `n` senators, e.g. If you can ask `n` senators, then selecting the first `n` senators on the ordered list outperforms all other choices.